transferwise/pipelinewise/docs/user_guide/schema_changes.rst

 type will be added to the table.

-For example if the data type of ``COLUMN_THREE`` changes from ``INTEGER`` to ``VARCHAR`` PipelineWise will replicate data in this order:
+For example if the data type of ``COLUMN_THREE`` changes from ``INTEGER`` to ``VARCHAR`` PipelineWise will reproduce data in this order:

 1. Before changing data type ``COLUMN_THREE`` is ``INTEGER`` just like in in source table: